natasha-mann/work-day-scheduler/README.md

 ## About the Project

 In this project I had to use jQuery and moment.js to add functionality to a day planner website.
-The requirements as follows:
+The requirements were as follows:

 - On load of the page the current date should be displayed in the header.
 - Each hour of the planner should be colour coded to show which hours are in the past, which is the current hour and which are in the future.